Ron Jeffery: Biography

 In late 1943, Jeffery came into contact with Boris Smyslovsky, a German colonel of White Russian origins.
 Smyslovsky wished to induce the western allies to join a Nazi alliance against the Soviet Union, and was prepared to use Jeffery as a go-between.
 Smyslovsky arranged for Jeffery to be secretly smuggled via Berlin and Oslo to Stockholm in Sweden, from where he was able to fly to the UK in early 1944.
-He brought with him reports from the Polish underground to the British government: these included details of the Katyn massacre for which at that time (and until 1990) the Russians placed the blame on the Nazis.
+He brought with him reports from the Polish underground to the British government: these included details of the Katyn massacre for which at that time (and until 1990) the USSR officially blamed on Germany.
 His efforts were at first highly regarded but he was subsequently treated with suspicion by many of the British authorities.
 He was sent back to his previous regiment's former Kent headquarters in Maidstone, where he was obliged to perform only menial duties.
 Despite his requests, he was not permitted to return to active service on continental Europe in the final months of the war.
 A disillusioned Jeffery later attributed his treatment specifically to the actions of Kim Philby and other high-ranking Russian agents entrenched in the British system.

 After the war, Jeffery migrated from England to New Zealand where he ran a business.
 There, he compiled his memoirs, Red Runs the Vistula, published in 1985 in New Zealand and in Poland in 2006.
-His story was also the inspiration for the documentary movie The Betrayal by the New Zealand producer John Anderson in 1996.
+His story was also the inspiration for the documentary movie Betrayal by the New Zealand director John Anderson in 1996.